 Lupita Nyong’o wearing Prada

-Our favorite Met Gala looks from 2013 – Punk: Chaos to Couture
+Met Gala looks from 2013 – Punk: Chaos to Couture

 As you can conclude from the name, PUNK: Chaos to Couture, examined punk’s impact on high fashion from the movement’s birth in the early 1970s through its continuing influence today.
 And as a result, the 2013’s Met Gala was a unique red carpet event where black lipstick, spikes, leather, and dirty-looking hair is the norm.
 These are some subtle, but edgy and gorgeous outfits from that night!